st58238/nnpia-sem01-frontend/README.md

-# Tournament manager (frontned)
+# Tournament manager (frontend)

-Simple web application for demostration of capabilities of Spring Boot 3 and React.js 18.
+Simple web application for demonstration of capabilities of Spring Boot 3 and React.js 18.

-The application frontent is used to present information about toutnaments, matches, users and their roles and to modify, create or delete the presented data.
+The application frontend is used to present information about tournaments, matches, users and their roles and to modify, create or delete the presented data.
 ## Requirements

 ```